Narrowing a Topic

 - The Internet is also a useful resource, although you must take care to evaluate Internet sources for reliability.

 Now that you have decided on a topic, narrow your focus.
-You can begin this process by asking yourself the following questions:

 - Is this topic consistent with the assignment?